crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 > This provides an opportunity to examine the Yul code and gain a better understanding of how arithmetic checks are executed in Solidity.
 > However, it's important to keep in mind that the final bytecode may differ slightly when compiler optimizations are turned on.

-To illustrate how the compiler detects overflow in unsigned integer addition, consider the following example of Yul code that is produced by the compiler.
+To illustrate how the compiler detects overflow in unsigned integer addition, consider the following example of Yul code that is produced by the compiler before version 0.8.16.

 ```solidity
 function checked_add_t_uint256(x, y) -> sum {